 The truth is lean muscle mass raises your resting metabolic rate, which helps to burn extra calories while the body is at rest.

-It also helps slimming down your thighs.
+It also helps slim down your thighs.

 There are two reasons how building lean muscle can help you slim down.

-Firstly, because muscle is denser than fat, by trading in fat for lean muscle mass mean your thighs going down in size.
+Firstly, because muscle is denser than fat, trading in fat for lean muscle mass mean your thighs going down in size.

 Secondly, muscles are active fibers that take more energy to function.
 By having more lean muscle, It makes your body a “skinny type” by constantly burning calories at a higher rate.

 Exercise such as this sumo deadlifts and other thigh slimming exercises such as squats and lunges is a great way to slim down faster, tone the legs and shape the rest of the body.

 All these benefits are a tremendous help in any weight and fat loss and should be performed regularly.